schubergphilis/CsFirewall/README.md

 CsFirewall Cookbook
 ===================
-This cookbook forces a node to configure the firewall in cloudstack via the knife command
+This cookbook enforces the firewall rules in cloudstack via a firewall management node that interacts with the API

 Requirements
 ------------
-The knife command has to be installed and runnable as the root user
+The cloudstack_helper gem needs to be installed on the firewall management node to access the API

 Attributes
 ----------